Jacqui Smith

 Smith was born and raised in Malvern, Worcestershire.
 She attended Hertford College, Oxford, before training to become a teacher at Worcester College of Higher Education and having a career as an economics and business studies teacher.
 She was elected for Redditch at the 1997 general election.
 She joined the government in 1999 and served in a series of ministerial positions under Prime Minister Tony Blair.
 In the 2006 cabinet reshuffle she was promoted to Chief Whip.

-Following Gordon Brown's appointment as Prime Minister, Smith became the first female Home Secretary.
-She resigned as Home Secretary in June 2009 following her involvement in the United Kingdom parliamentary expenses scandal in which she had falsely claimed that a room in her sister's house was her main home.
+Following the formation of the Brown ministry in 2007, Smith became the first female Home Secretary.
+She resigned as Home Secretary in June 2009 following her involvement in the parliamentary expenses scandal in which she had falsely claimed that a room in her sister's house was her main home; she was also the subject of controversy after it emerged that her husband had used taxpayer money to purchase pornographic videos.
 Smith, one of the highest profile figures involved in the scandal, then lost her seat as MP for Redditch in the 2010 general election.
-After leaving the House of Commons, she remained in public life as a political pundit and took up roles in various other sectors, such as health and media.
+Between leaving the House of Commons and rejoining the government in 2024, she remained in public life as a political pundit and took up roles in various other sectors, such as health and media.

 Early life and career

 Smith was born in Malvern, Worcestershire.
 She attended Dyson Perrins High School in Malvern.
 Her parents were teachers, and both Labour councillors, although her mother briefly joined the Social Democratic Party.
 Her local MP, Conservative backbencher Michael Spicer, recalled in Parliament in 2003 how he had first met her when he addressed the sixth form at The Chase School, where her mother was a teacher; he joked: "So great was my eloquence that she immediately rushed off and joined the Labour Party."
 Smith obtained a place to study philosophy, politics and economics at Hertford College, Oxford.

 After graduating, she moved to London and worked as a researcher for Labour MP Terry Davis.

 Deciding she wanted a career outside politics, Smith moved out of London and gained a Postgraduate Certificate in Education from Worcester College of Higher Education.
-Working as a school teacher, she taught economics at Arrow Vale High School in Redditch from 1986 to 1988 and at Worcester Sixth Form College, before becoming head of economics and General National Vocational Qualification co-ordinator at Haybridge High School, Hagley in 1990.
+Working as a school teacher, she taught economics at Arrow Vale High School in Redditch from 1986 to 1988 and at Worcester Sixth Form College, before becoming head of economics and General National Vocational Qualification co-ordinator at Haybridge High School, Hagley, in 1990.
 During this time Smith held positions in the local Labour party and campaigned on behalf of the party.

 Smith worked as secretary of the National Organisation of Labour Students and describes herself as having a "feminist background".
 She served on Redditch Borough Council from 1991 to 1996, where she chaired the development committee.
 Smith was unsuccessful in an attempt to be elected as (Labour) MP for the safe Conservative seat of Mid Worcestershire in the 1992 general election, despite achieving a 4.9% swing.
 In early 1997 she was identified by The Independent as a potential future cabinet member.